-The next theorem shows that, if one restricts the CDF $\Lambda(\cdot)$ to be a scale mixtures of Gaussian distributions, then the pSUN class of priors can be suitably used in Bayesian LSBR models.
+The next theorem shows that, if one restricts the CDF $\Lambda(\cdot)$ to be a scale mixture of Gaussian distributions, the $\psun$ class of priors is suitable for use in the Bayesian LSBR model.